 Inglis house is named after a former Headmistress.

-Julie Gunning LVI Housemistress
+Jen Ranson LVI Housemistress

 I love being with the girls and I am passionate about making sure they all have a great time in lower sixth.
 My door is always open; whether you want advice on how to use the washing machine, to chat through university courses, tell me about your driving lessons or just spend time together in the evening chatting about your day.
 In Inglis we eat a lot of ice cream, drink a lot of hot chocolate and enjoy a variety of movies together.

 Inglis House is a fantastic place to live.
 The boarding team in sixth form work hard to ensure that whilst girls can enjoy the greater sense of freedom and responsibility, they still benefit from a warm home from home environment that provides excellent pastoral care.
 I love being involved in the pastoral side of the school; it is a great privilege to support the girls at such an important stage of their lives.

 Ashtons (17+) Housestaff

-Kate Hart UVI Housemistress
+Kelly Thornton UVI Housemistress